MasayaHiketa/Ischemic_stroke_to_share/README.md

-##Preprocessing data and logistic regression##

-By typing these command, you will get result.
+Download whole file as zip and unarchive it,then by typing these command, you will get result.

     pip install -r requirement.txt
     python LR_2_4.py